 - There is nowhere to store personal belongings securely

-If you choose to hike, that means you can go at your own pace, have the surrounding jungle all to your self, and take more time looking for sloths and monkeys.
-There are a few places to stop along the way if you get tired and need a break, but no refreshments or snacks available for purchase.
+If you choose to hike, that means you can go at your own pace, have the surrounding jungle all to yourself, and take more time looking for sloths and monkeys.
+There are a few places to stop along the way if you get tired and need a break, but no refreshments or snacks are available for purchase.

 Alternation forms of Transportation

 Besides hiking, there are three other ways to access the Waterfalls

 The property encompassing the falls is privately owned by the Don Lulo family, who has worked long and hard to conserve the land while offering guided horseback tours for over 15 years.
 To keep up with the increasing demand to visit the falls, they introduced another mode of transportation; the 4×4 pick-up truck.

 The Horseback Tour is a popular 1/2 day tour costing adults $85 each.
 It fills up quickly, so making reservations online at least a week in advance is suggested.
 This guided tour includes 2 hours at the falls, a light breakfast, and traditional Costa Rican lunch.
 It lasts approximately 5.5 hours from 8 am-1:30 pm and runs Monday-Saturday on the same trail as the hike.
 Book and read more information about the Horseback tour through the reservation link above.

 If horses aren’t your thing, you can have the same experience of the horseback tour minus the horse.
 Just book the “4×4 Premium Tour,” and you will be at the falls within 30 mins while riding in the bed of a pick-up truck down an alternate driving path.
 This tour is also $85 per person, includes breakfast and lunch, and runs from 8 am-1:30 pm Monday to Saturday.